Lemnos: Mythic Lemnos

 According to the epitome of the Bibliotheca traditionally attributed to Apollodorus (Epitome I:9), when Dionysus found Ariadne abandoned on Naxos, he brought her to Lemnos and there fathered Thoas, Staphylus, Oenopion, and Peparethus.
 Pliny the Elder in his Natural History (xxxvi.
 13) speaks of a remarkable labyrinth in Lemnos, which has not been identified in modern times.

 According to a Hellenic legend, the women were all deserted by their husbands for Thracian women, and in revenge they murdered every man on the island.
 From this barbarous act, the expression Lemnian deeds became proverbial among the Hellenes.
-According to Apollonius of Rhodes' Argonautica the Argonauts landing soon after found only women in the island, ruled by Hypsipyle, daughter of the old king Thoas.
+According to Apollonius of Rhodes's Argonautica the Argonauts landing soon after found only women in the island, ruled by Hypsipyle, daughter of the old king Thoas.
 From the Argonauts and the Lemnian women were descended the race called Minyans, whose king Euneus, son of Jason and Hypsipyle, sent wine and provisions to the Achaeans at Troy.
 According to later Greek historians, the Minyans were expelled by a Pelasgian tribe who came from Attica.

 The historical element underlying these traditions is probably that the original Thracian people were gradually brought into communication with the Greeks as navigation began to unite the scattered islands of the Aegean; the Thracian inhabitants were technologically primitive in comparison with the Greek mariners.

 In another legend, Philoctetes was left on Lemnos by the Greeks on their way to Troy; and there he suffered ten years' agony from his wounded foot, until Odysseus and Neoptolemus induced him to accompany them to Troy.
 According to Sophocles, he lived beside Mount Hermaeus, which Aeschylus makes one of the beacon points to flash the news of Troy's downfall home to Argos.